rev-net/memo/memo.md

 **Add value => grow revenue => become wealthy together.**

 This memo makes the case for revnets.
 It is delivered in 3 parts:
-1. Provides context about the problem and how revnets are positioned to play a role in shaping the future.
+1. **What's the big deal:** Provides context about the problem and how revnets are positioned to play a role in shaping the future.
-2. Includes specifics of how you are invited to participate.
+2. **What are the terms:** Includes specifics of how you are invited to participate.
-3. Illustrates with examples, case studies, and simulations.
+3. **Examples:** Illustrates with examples, case studies, and simulations.

 ## Contents
 1. [Part 1 – What's the big deal](#part-1--whats-the-big-deal)